Pallinder/go-randomdata/README.md

 	// Print a country with full text representation fmt.Println(randomdata.Country(randomdata.FullCountry))

+	// Print a country using ISO 3166-1 alpha-2
+	fmt.Println(randomdata.Country(randomdata.TwoCharCountry))

 	// Print a country using ISO 3166-1 alpha-3
 	fmt.Println(randomdata.Country(randomdata.ThreeCharCountry))

 	// Print the name of a random city fmt.Println(randomdata.City())

+	// Print the name of a random american state fmt.Println(randomdata.State())

 	// Print a random number >= 10 and <= 20
 	fmt.Println(randomdata.Number(10, 20))